modelica/ModelicaSpecification/RationaleMCP/0032/readme.md

 ```
 class-or-inheritance-modification :
-      "(" [ argument-list-or-inheritance-modification
+    "(" [ argument-or-inheritance-modification-list ] ")"

+argument-or-inheritance-modification-list :
-          { "," argument-list-or-inheritance-modification } ] ")"
+    ( argument | inheritance-modification ) { "," ( argument | inheritance-modification ) }

-argument-list-or-inheritance-modification :
-      argument-list
-    | inheritance-modification

 inheritance-modification :
-      break connect-clause // Connection and…
-    | break IDENT // …component deselection.
+    break ( connect-clause | IDENT )
 ```

-The order of ordinary modifications and deselections does not matter; `inheritance-modification` can be comma separated followed by `argument` and vice-versa.
-But deselections must be top-level modifications whereas `argument`-based modifications can be nested.
+The order of ordinary modifications and deselections does not matter; an `inheritance-modification` can be comma separated followed by an `argument` and vice-versa.
+But deselections must be top-level modifications whereas `argument`-only based modifications can be nested.

 The new `class-or-inheritance-modification` is used instead of `class-modification` at all places of the Modelica 3.4 grammar that should be capable of deselections: